01binary/zeroweb/src/articles/kalman-filter.md

 To produce optimal estimates, the Kalman filter has to know if the estimates are more or less reliable than measurements.

 The *ratio* of estimate uncertainty to measurement uncertainty is calculated at each iteration.
-This ratio is called the Kalman gain and used as a weight to correct predictions with measurements.
+This ratio is called the Kalman gain (typically denoted by `K`) and used as a weight to correct predictions with measurements.

 Similar to other iterative optimization algorithms like [Gradient Descent](https://www.01binary.us/articles/inverse-kinematics/#gradient-descent) or [Newton-Raphson Iterator](https://www.01binary.us/articles/inverse-kinematics/#newton-raphson), the Kalman filter has to calculate an *error* at each iteration.
 This error is defined as the difference between the prediction and the measurement.